Shell plc (SHEL) Stock Analysis

 What does Shell plc do?

-What are the main risks for SHEL investors?
+What are the main risks for SHEL?

 Research SHEL with AI in seconds